Reasons Keto Isn’t Working For You

 We can’t totally dismiss the supportive research that’s shown ketosis, and the ketogenic diet, can, in fact, help you lose weight, balance blood glucose levels, and feel better about yourself.
 But, we must look at the research on the other side of the fence.

 There’s also the difficulty of nearly cutting out an entire food group.
 This is something that rarely works for long-term weight loss and improved health.
 Extreme restriction tends to lead to a feeling that you’re being deprived, and that’s the last thing someone trying to improve health and weight wants to feel.

 Take a close look at the keto diet before making the jump.
 Read all the details on how to best follow the diet, and track all of your food and fluid intake to ensure you’re staying in ketosis.
 But, keep in mind that, like all diets, the ketogenic diet isn’t for everyone.

 Check out the weight-loss app Noom to see what weight-loss looks like for the last time.
 You won’t need another diet, whether it be keto or another plan, because you’ll learn how to lose weight how you live, not how someone else lives.
-Dietspotlight readers can access a 14-day trial of Noom, for a limited time.
+Dietspotlight readers can access a free trial of Noom, for a limited time.